 The Monroe Transportation Plan 2045 update was developed by Neel-Schaffer, Inc. through Coordination with DOTD, the TPC, and local governments.
-Notice to Proceed for the subject project was given to the Monroe MPO September 6, 2019.
 The Monroe Transportation Plan 2045 was adopted in October 2020.
+The Monroe Transportation Plan 2050 update is currently being developed with Alliance Transportation Group, LLC through coordination with DOTD, the TPC, and local governments.
+Notice to Proceed for the subject project was given to Monroe MPO on April 16, 2024.
+This task is to provide updates to the MTP to ensure that it meets the needs of the community, available funding, and federal regulations.